yuanxiangjiang/depass_tutorials/docs/Tutorials/Tutorial2.md

-### Data Enhancement Analysis: Marker LogFC and Expression Pattern
+### Data enhancement analysis: marker LogFC and expression pattern

 Perform differential expression analysis using **scanpy**.
 Set the grouping variable to 'DePass'.
 Rank genes with the 'wilcoxon' method to calculate log-fold change (logFC) values.